 According to the U.S. Census Bureau, in 1999 more than 3.9 million children in America were being raised in homes maintained by one or more grandparent.
 Census 2000 data revealed that only about 6.4 percent of these children (250,000) had the benefit of the services and support that public agencies offer foster parents.

 Through a grant that same year, Edgewood added a health team to its kinship support network services.
-When funding for the health team ended in 2000, the Robert Wood Johnson Foundation (RWJF) provided an unsolicited grant for Edgewood to reestablish the health team and help create comparable health teams in the 17 counties.
+When funding for the health team ended in 2000, RWJF provided an unsolicited grant for Edgewood to reestablish the health team and help create comparable health teams in the 17 counties.

 Questionnaires administered by project staff to 126 kin caregivers at Edgewood in 2001–2004 revealed the following: